dmytrovskyi/telegram-chat-summariser/README.md

 ### Commands
 - `/start` - Start the bot.
 - `/chatid` - Get the chat ID.
-- `/summarize n` - Summarize the last n messages in the chat.
-If n is not provided, the bot will summarize the last 50 messages.
+- `/summarize n` or `/s n` - Summarize the last n messages in the chat.
+If n is not provided, the bot will summarize the last `DEFAULT_HISTORY_LENGTH` messages.

+### Retell the messages
+Retell the messages - the more wide summary of the messages in the chat.

+You can call `retell` function by mention the bot in the chat `@bot_name` and send in the message optionally:
-- `/ironic n` - Summarize the last n messages in the chat in an ironic manner.
-If n is not provided, the bot will summarize the last 50 messages.
+- number of messages to retell `n` - the bot will retell the last n messages.
+- tone of the summary - the bot will retell the messages with the specified tone.
+- language of the summary - the bot will retell the messages in the retell language.

+All `retell` parameters are processed by LLM and you can use them in any order and combination.